Automation: Macros

 Macros can interact with each other recursively.
 To support complex workflows, macros can define two separate expansion phases: pre and post.

 • pre: Expanded when the macro is first encountered (pre-order traversal).
-If pre returns content, the expansion stops there: the macro is replaced by the result of pre and that result is then recursively expanded.
-The original children of the macro are discarded.
+If pre returns content, the macro is replaced by that content, which is then recursively expanded.
+The original children are discarded.

 • post: Expanded after the macro’s children have been processed (post-order traversal).
-The processed output of the children is passed to post as the ARG variable.
+The processed children are passed to post as the ARG variable.

 If you define a macro with just expansion, it is treated as a post phase macro.